Atlas-OS/Atlas/README.md

 ## 🎨 Brand kit
 Feeling creative?
 Want to create your own Atlas wallpaper with some original creative designs?
 Our brand kit has got you covered!
-Anyone can access the Atlas brand kit — you can download it [here](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spetacular!
+Anyone can access the Atlas brand kit — you can download it [here](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spectacular!

 We also have a dedicated area on our [forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creative geniuses and maybe even spark some inspiration!
 You can also find creative wallpapers that other users share here too!

 ## ⚠️ Disclaimer
-Atlas-OS is **NOT** a pre-activated version of Windows.
+Atlas OS is **NOT** a pre-activated version of Windows.
 You **must** use a valid key to activate Windows.
-Before buying a Windows 10 (Professional or Home) license, be sure the seller is trustworthy and the key is legitimate — no matter where you buy it.
+Before buying a Windows 10 (Professional or Home) license, be sure the seller is trustworthy, and the key is legitimate — no matter where you buy it.

 Atlas is based on Microsoft Windows.
 By using Windows, you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).